 IN the 1950s and 1960s Muswellbrook Shire Council and its art gallery thrilled, shocked and appalled the community with its art acquisitions.

-The Newcastle Herald and Muswellbrook Chronicle invite readers to vote for their favourite of 31 finalists for the 2017 award – to be announced on March 11.
+Now the Newcastle Herald and Muswellbrook Chronicle invite readers to vote for their favourite of 31 finalists for the 2017 award – the winner will receive a People’s Choice Award to be announced in early May.

 The winning artist will receive $1000.

 If you vote and leave a comment at the bottom of the page, or on the Facebook post, about who you voted for and why, you will go in the running for a collection of Greg Ray Hunter region history books valued at $160.

 There are more than 700 entries in this year’s Muswellbrook Open Art Prize, vying for $50,000 in prize money.